wonsunahn/CS1632_Spring2024/study_guides/midterm_1_practice/README.md

            </dependency>
    </dependencies>
    ```

-   This allows you to use JUnit, Mockito, and Cucumber testing in your
-project.

 ## Add implementation and test Java classes

 Now, you are ready to add any Java files or Gherkin feature files under the